Want to get your event info on the digital signage on campus? Here's how you do it.

-Messages running on Penn State Scranton digital signage are in the form of looping PowerPoint slides.
+Messages running on Penn State Scranton digital signage are in the form of looping JPEG images.
 Composing slides for inclusion on digital signage should use the following text attributes:

 Font: Sans-serif (Examples - Arial, Gill Sans, Calibri).
-Sans serif means a typeface that does not have the small projecting features called "serifs" at the end of strokes, like the text you're reading right now does (which is Times New Roman).
+Sans serif means a typeface that does not have the small projecting features called "serifs" at the end of strokes.
+The fonts used on this web page are sans-serif.

 Font size: Minimum 32 point